EileenWang1996/Kaggle-Projects/README.md

 Project 1: Predicting Avocado Prices was a small project that aims to predict avocado prices using recurrent neural networks.

 Project 2: UFO Data Exploratory Analysis.ipynb analyses a very interesting dataset containing over 80,000 reports of UFO sightings over the last century.

+Project 3: Prediction_Airbnb_Prices consists of a Kaggle competition project that involved predicting the overnight price of Airbnb listing.